What to Do If You See a Pet Left Out in the Cold

 Cold weather can be deadly for pets.
 As the temperature plummets in many parts of the country, The Humane Society of the United States sees a marked increase in the number of complaints about dogs and cats who have been left outside with no food or shelter.

-Animal neglect is one of the most common forms of animal cruelty, and is investigated more by police and animal control agencies than any other form of animal abuse.
+One of the most common forms of animal cruelty, cases of animals left outside in dangerous weather are investigated more by police and animal control agencies than any other form of animal abuse.
 Our most constant companions—dogs and cats—feel the effects of winter weather as much as we do, only they are often cast outside to weather the cold or a storm owing to a misconception that the fur on their backs will insulate them from suffering.
-Without proper shelter, food, and water, these domesticated animals’ chances of survival in frigid temperatures is greatly decreased.
-Any pet owners who aren't sure what protections their pets need during cold weather, can read The HSUS's cold-weather advice for keeping pets safe.
+Without proper shelter, food and water, these domesticated animals’ chances of survival in frigid temperatures is greatly decreased.
+Any pet owners who aren't sure what protections their pets need during cold weather can read our cold-weather advice for keeping pets safe.

 While views on animal welfare vary from region to region, there are laws in place in every state to prevent needless suffering.
 Callers to The HSUS report numerous cases across the country of animals left out in the cold, but the organization is also working with an increasing number of law enforcement agencies that recognize the importance of intervention in these cases.